In This Article

 - Lifting can weaken your natural nail

-Women wreak havoc on their fingernails, especially moms.
-Pushing kids on the swings.
-Lugging a stroller in and out of the car.
-Playing ball in the backyard.
-Gather a bunch of moms together, and most of us will have boy-short nails.
-Kiss Nails transform those broken, chipped nubs into elegant, ladylike fingernails in just a few minutes.
-Over the years, and for this review, I've used Kiss Nails several times now for special occasions.
-This time, for the purposes of this review, I wore the nails from the "Kiss Nails Real Short Everlasting French Square Nails Kit" for the 7 days the package recommends, putting them through the test of normal day-to-day functions as a mom.
+It's easy to wreak havoc on our fingernails, especially for parents.
+Pushing kids on the swings, lugging a stroller in and out of the car, and playing ball in the backyard; we're always on the move.
+But no matter how the damage was done, the press-on nails from Kiss work to transform those short, broken nails into polished digits in just a few minutes.
+Over the years, I've used Kiss nails several times now for special occasions.
+This time, for the purposes of this review, I wore the nails from the Kiss Real Short Everlasting French Square Nails Kit for the recommended seven days, putting them through the test of normal day-to-day functions as a mom.

 My routine is fairly simple.
 However, several nails did pop off during the week:

-- Day 1 - No nails popped off.
+- Day 1: No nails popped off.

-- Day 2 - Ring fingernail on my left hand popped off during a diaper change.
+- Day 2: Ring fingernail on my left hand popped off during a diaper change.

-- Day 3 - Middle fingernail on my left hand popped off while folding the laundry.
+- Day 3: Middle fingernail on my left hand popped off while folding the laundry.

-- Day 4 - Pinkie nail popped off getting ice out of the ice maker.
+- Day 4: Pinkie nail popped off getting ice out of the ice maker.

-- Day 5 - No nails popped off.
+- Day 5: No nails popped off.

-- Day 6 - Middle fingernail on right hand popped off while buckling my baby's car seat.
+- Day 6: Middle fingernail on right hand popped off while buckling my baby's car seat.

-- Day 7 - Left index fingernail popped off somewhere in Target where I happened to be buying another set of Kiss Nails.
+- Day 7: Left index fingernail popped off somewhere in Target, where I happened to be buying another set of Kiss Nails.

-To take your nails off, the Kiss Nails "All or One Artificial Nail Remover" (purchased separately from their kits) is recommended.
+To take your nails off, the Kiss All or One Artificial Nail Remover (purchased separately from the kits) is recommended.
 You can just dip your fingernails into acetone nail polish remover, but it does take longer to get the nails off this way.
-After trying both methods, the All or One Artificial Nail Remover was quicker removing the nail as well as the glue that's left on your natural nail.
+After trying both methods, the All or One Artificial Nail Remover allowed for quicker removal of the nail as well as the glue left over.